Edit

 | jq

-Azure SQL Database instances are secured by default.
-They have a firewall that doesn't allow any incoming connection.
+Azure SQL Database is secured by default since it has a firewall that doesn't allow any incoming connection.
 To be able to use your database, you need to add a firewall rule that will allow the local IP address to access the database server.

 Because you configured our local IP address at the beginning of this article, you can open the server's firewall by running the following command: